zng-ui/zng/TODO/_current.md

     - Can be `CowVar<u32>`, with the parent context config?

 * Test undo actions trying to register undo.

-* Should windows be undo scopes?
-    - Looks like it should be by widget only.

 - UNDO_CMD.
     - Add undo list info to the command meta?